 Paris Balcony

-In drama monologue Paris Balcony, Camille turns her back on Artaud’s affections for her because she wants no permanent attachments.
+In dramatic monologue Paris Balcony, Camille turns her back on Artaud’s affections for her because she wants no permanent attachments.

 CAMILLE: In that way?
 No. You’re not my type.
 Definitely not.
 Which is probably why I’m interested as to why I brought you here.
 You are very different from what I’m used to–the men I have been steady with.
 For starters, you are unkempt.